The programme admits new doctoral students twice a year: once in the spring and once in the autumn.

 The target degree available within the programme is:

 The right to complete a Doctor of Laws degree can be granted to applicants who have completed a Master’s or Licentiate degree in law in Finland or abroad, and who are deemed to have sufficient knowledge and skills to complete the doctoral degree and submit a high-quality research plan for a dissertation and an eligible personal study plan (PSP).
 For good reasons, the right to study can also be granted based on a Master’s degree in another discipline, provided that the applicant is deemed sufficiently competent to pursue postgraduate studies in law.

 Availability of high-quality supervision is a central part of the selection criteria.
 The programme requires that the supervision arrangements presented in the application meet the following requirements:

 Applicants must, in good time before submitting the application, contact the discipline relevant to their research interests and discuss the preliminary study plan and research plan (which are recommended to be delivered in written format as a basis for the discussion) as well as arrangements for dissertation supervision.
 Each applicant is responsible for finding a supervisor.

 Applicant should ask his/her prospective supervisor(s) to submit their statement(s) by the application deadline using an electronic form.
 In the application form applicants are also asked to name the persons who have agreed to serve as his/her dissertation supervisor.
-Supervisor’s statement: an electronic form (only for teachers).
+Supervisor’s statement: an electronic form (only for teachers) - please send your statement also to the applicant.

 The teacher who agrees to serve as supervisor submits a separate written statement to the Faculty concerning the applicant, including an assessment of the applicant’s ability to complete the degree and the feasibility and expediency of his or her study and research plans.
 Applicants must present their supervisor’s supporting statement at the application stage.